caprica/rotten-tomatoes-service/README.md

 The service implements a simple request rate-limiting restriction.
 This is specified by the `requestsPerSecondLimit` in the above code fragment.

-The current limit enforced by themoviedb.org is five requests per second.
+The current limit enforced by the Rotten Tomatoes web-services is five requests per second.

 Access to Rotten Tomatoes public web-services requires an application-specific API key.
 To use this service in your own application you must register at the